ugochimbo/resa-lodsafe/README.md

 3. Change to workdir with `cd /vagrant`
 4. (optional) Install ReSA-LodSaFE with `npm install`
 5. Run the app with `node app.js`
-6. Open vagrant host via 5.5.5.5:5555 in browser and see ReSA-LodSaFE running (*see Vagrantfile)
+6. Open vagrant host via 5.5.5.5:5555 in browser and see xReSA running (*see Vagrantfile)

 ### Running (Without Vagrant)